nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </aside>

-No other files, optional or otherwise, are allowed in the [META-INF directory](https://www.w3.org/TR/epub-33/#sec-container-metainf) unless specifically indicated by the Ordering Agency.
+No other files, optional or otherwise, may be included in the [META-INF directory](https://www.w3.org/TR/epub-33/#sec-container-metainf) unless specifically indicated by the Ordering Agency.

 ## Publication Resources